 Armour & Company begins in our story being owned by Greyhound Lines which is most notably known for its Coach / Bus services in the USA.
 However during 1977/1978 it was sold to Revlon (Source), yes, that company you might suspect have only ever made beauty products were actually in the business of Factor VIII.

 Revlon had a good run with Armour and their main-stay Factor VIII product which was aptly named "Factorate".
-Revlon remained in control of Armour from 1978 to around 1986 (Shortly after Haemophiliacs began to become aware they were infected with HIV).
-In 1986 Revlon sold Armour to a company called Rorer Pharmaceutical for almost $700 Million.
+Revlon remained in control of Armour from 1978 to around 1987 (Their attempts to sell the company began in the mid -1980's, shortly after Haemophiliacs began to become aware they were infected with HIV).
+Revlon sold Armour to a company called Rorer Pharmaceutical for almost $700 Million.
 Rorer went on to merge with Rhône-Poulenc in 1990 (Source).

 In 1996 Armour was merged with German company Behringwerke, the new alliance was named "Centeon".
 It was 3 years later in 1999 that the entity known as Centeon changed its name to Aventis Behring following a merger of the parent companies, Rorer and Hoechst AG, which merged to become known as Aventis.